Markets & Economy

 Past Performance Is Not a Reliable Indicator of Future Performance

 In the late 1990s and early 2000s, EMs delivered outsized returns relative to developed markets.
 Many EM economies were boosted by China’s double‑digit growth pace and massive investment in resources, leading to what was termed the “commodity supercycle.”
 This resulted in a virtuous cycle that benefited EM countries broadly—and several large countries in particular, such as Brazil, South Africa, and Russia, where natural resources are plentiful.
 It also meant that performance was heavily influenced by the direction of commodity prices.

-What we have to recognize is that EMs are a different animal to what they were 10 years, or even five years ago.
+What we have to recognize is that EMs are a different animal from what they were 10 years, or even five years, ago.
 The term “emerging markets” is now more a matter of benchmark classification as opposed to some common fundamental factor.
 While perhaps sounding like a subtle distinction, it is an important one.

 Evolution and Durable Change, With China at the Heart

 Economists have long predicted that rising EM incomes would propel a shift from export‑led to consumption‑led growth, and this shift is well underway in many emerging markets.
 China is at the heart of this, with its industrialization phase clearly and intentionally fading, while consumption and services sectors have become far more important.

 Other EM economies are similarly having to adapt to this lower‑growth world.
 Many are becoming more self‑reliant and increasing trade among themselves, reducing their dependence on developed markets, and the U.S. in particular.
 This is a marked shift and should further spur their own development.

 With this ongoing trend toward more domestically driven economies, EM fundamentals are becoming more localized, making broad generalizations about the asset class even more tenuous.
 One only needs to look at performance on a country‑by‑country basis to see that they cannot be viewed under one homogenous banner anymore.